 NOTE: Adjust the screen resolution of the external device, especially if you choose the "Extend" option.
 From the Start screen, type c, and then select Control Panel from the list of applications.
 Select Appearance and Personalization.
 Under Display, select Adjust screen resolution for best results.

-Configuring audio settings (with HDMI TV)
+Configuring HDMI audio settings

 HDMI is the only video interface that supports high-definition video and audio.
 After you connect an HDMI TV to the computer, you can then turn on HDMI audio by following these steps: